pallavJha/DesignPatterns/src/main/java/pl/hfdp/state/README.md

 }
 ```

-Let check if our code is working fine:
+Let's check if our code is working fine:
 ```java
 Document document = new Document();